Ccode-lang/chatbot/README.md

 2. Put your input after that.

 3. Press enter.
-You will see an input!
+You will see an output!